Coopersville HS students race at Electrathon

 One student said every piece of the racecar is designed on-site in SolidWorks, a 3D CAD design software.

 “From that drawing have to decide, okay, how are we going to build it?
-Once you start putting the stuff on, you test it,” said Nicholas.
+Once you start putting the stuff on, you test it,” said Nicolas.

 They continue those tests until they find the motor that will be most efficient, students say.
 Then, they all race it.

-Note: *Correction: A previous version of this article misspelled Nicolas’ last name.
-We regret the error, which has been fixed.